cysouw/diathesis/text/c06_prepositions.md

 ### --- [ Ø > PBJ ] --- *Verursachte Bewegung* {.unnumbered}

 In the analysis of resultative constructions, there is a recurrent suggestion in the literature to distinguish between 'cause to go' and 'cause to become' semantics (e.g. [@mcintyre2003: 120]).
-I will use the designation 'forced movement' for the former and names like 'action result' or 'performative result' for the latter here.
+I will use the designation 'caused motion' for the former and 'performative result' for the latter here.

-### [ N– – | NAL ] Intransitive forced movement {#sec:prepositions-intransitive-location-as-result}
+### [ N– – | NAL ] Intransitive caused motion {#sec:prepositions-intransitive-location-as-result}

 With some apparently intransitive verbs there exist special constructions with an accusative argument and an obligatorily present prepositional phrase.
 For example, the verb *klopfen* 'to knock' is regularly used as an intransitive [@next a] possibly with an *an* prepositional phrase [@next b].
 Accusative arguments are normally not possible, except for a very few special nouns related to music [@next c].

 However, the verb *klopfen* is very regularly used in construction like [@next d] with an accusative and a prepositional phrase.
 Both have to occur together, as leaving out either the prepositional phrase [@next e] or the accusative [@next f] is not possible.
 This prepositional phrase is a locative and not a governed argument, because it cannot be replaced by a *davon, dass* phrase.

 The meaning of this special construction [@next d] is also special.
-The meaning is something like: by doing the action of the intransitive verb, nominative causes accusative to move in the direction described by the prepositional phrase [@next g], cf. Goldberg's [-@goldberg2006: 73] famous example *She sneezed the foam off the cappuccino*.
+The meaning is something like: by doing the action of the intransitive verb, nominative causes accusative to move in the direction described by the prepositional phrase [@next g], cf. Goldberg's [-@goldberg2006: 73] famous "caused motion" example *She sneezed the foam off the cappuccino*.

 Note that with possessor raising (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]) it is even possible to add an additional dative argument, leading to an 'intransitive' verb *klopfen* with an obligatory dative, accusative and prepositional argument [@next h].
 This dative can also be turned into a reflexive [@next i].